UNEDLabs/moodle-block_ejsapp_file_browser/README.txt

 This is a block plugin for Moodle so you should place the ejsapp_file_browser folder in your /blocks folder, inside your Moodle installation directory.

-This block has been tested in Moodle 2.7, 2.8 and 2.9.

 4. Dependencies
 ===============